noseka1/openshift-auto-upi/docs/libvirt.md

 $ virsh pool-autostart default
 ```

-Here is a sample libvirt network configuration.
-It instructs libvirt to not provide DNS and DHCP servers for this network.
+Unless you want to reuse one of the existing networks, I recommend that you create a separate network for OpenShift.
+The following sample network configuration instructs libvirt to not provide DNS and DHCP servers for this network.
 Instead, DNS and DHCP servers for this network will be provided by *openshift-auto-upi*.

 ```xml
 <!-- openshift-network.xml -->